zxdong262/zmodem-ts/README.md

 It is a ts fork of [https://github.com/FGasper/zmodemjs](https://github.com/FGasper/zmodemjs).

 Just rewrite with ts(except for browser.js), provide a more modern code base for users,  should gain a little bit performance.

+Ignore some errors instead of throw them, to avoid some app crash issues.

 ## Installation